 - Download overview of KMB awards.

 We invite neighborhood associations, churches, youth groups and other organizations to join us for our Great American Cleanup each March, April and May.
-To help with your cleanup, Keep Mississippi provides Glad trash bags and other supplies (while they last).
+To help with your cleanup, Keep Mississippi provides Glad trash bags (while they last).
 To request supplies, please fill and submit a request form.
 Following your cleanup, be sure to fill and submit a wrap-up report.
 (Affiliates, please request supplies through Keep America Beautiful.)

 Keep Mississippi Beautiful offers grants to nonprofits and local governments (i.e. cities, counties) to expand or develop litter prevention and cleanup programs as well as beautification programs.
 Grant proposals are accepted on an ongoing basis.
 Grants only available to non-affiliates.
 Download the Grant Application Guidelines.